fabianvanrissenbeck/memclave-ime/docs/subkernel.md

 `ldmai` invocation.

-## Switching Blocks
+## Switching Subkernels

-Blocks terminate by calling the `terminate_and_switch` procedure.
-This procedure performs the following actions:
-+ Wait for all threads to terminate
-+ Clear the user portion of WRAM and IRAM except for the output buffer in WRAM
-+ Copy the output buffer to the input buffer.
-+ Load the next block according to the next block address and next block MAC values using the secure loading procedure.
+Subkernels terminate by jumping to IRAM address 1 by default.
+There a jump instructions  executes the next subkernel carried over MRAM.
+They may specify an alternate next subkernel by explicitly calling the function at IRAM address 1.

 ## Properties

-+ Blocks can be strongly bound together.
-One block can ensure than only one trusted block may run after it.
++ Subkernels can be strongly bound together.
+One subkernel can ensure that only one trusted subkernel may run after it.
   This ensures that outputs are only handled by trusted code.
 + Blocks can be kept fully confidential.
 While in MRAM, a block may be fully encrypted.
 We're doing this with the key exchange block for example.
-+ System and user blocks are handled by the same underlying core loader.
-This reduces the amount of vulnerable loading code and complexity significantly.
-  This also allows easier verification of system components, because they are more strongly decoupled than in a system that keeps them all in the core.
-  Vulnerabilities in system components do not effect the integrity of the core loader, system components have the same restrictions as user ones, they for example are not allowed to use the banned instructions.

-## Current or not yet Fully Solved Issues

-+ Preventing ROP to `ldmai` gadget if more than one malicious threat exists.
-+ Checking the state of all threads (reasonably sure I can do this)